CadQuery/cadquery/README.md

 ### Why this fork

 The original version of CadQuery was built on the FreeCAD API.
 This was great because it allowed for fast development and easy cross-platform capability.
 However, we eventually started reaching the limits of the API for some advanced operations and selectors.
-This 2.0 version of CadQuery is based on Python-OCC, which is a Python wrapper around the OpenCASCADE kernel.
+This 2.0 version of CadQuery is based directly on a Python wrapper of the OCCT kernel.
 This gives us a great deal more control and flexibility, at the expense of some simplicity and having to handle the cross-platform aspects of deployment ourselves.
 We believe this is a worthwhile trade-off to allow CadQuery to continue to grow and expand in the future.

 ## Getting started